 The educational program, under the direction of new academic administration positions, adapted most of the basic tenets of “Learning by Doing” and the educational philosophy that underlay the Taliesin Fellowship to the range of institutional characteristics required of an accredited institution of higher education.
 The new Frank Lloyd Wright School of Architecture expanded academic offerings and experiences, developed a library, added facilities, and placed the essential elements of student life — counseling and advising, admissions, and financial aid — on a much more formal basis.
 Both campuses, which have earned National Historic Landmarks status from the National Park Service, now had many of the elements of a small college.
 From 1985 until 1996 the School underwent a rigorous process of reporting towards accreditation, which was earned successfully at both the Institutional level and the Professional Architectural level.
 A School Endowment has been developed and is continuing to grow.
 An Alumni association, the Taliesin Fellows, provides graduates a vibrant professional and personal network.

 The basic elements of life, learning, and work at The School of Architecture have remained in much the same relationship as they began and evolved under the leadership of the Wrights.
 The students continue to learn experientially, augmented by more formal classes and workshops.
-The natural landscape and open spaces at both the Arcosanti and Cosanti campuses provide settings perfect for studying the relationship between the natural and built environment.
+The open spaces within the desert environment at the Cattle Track Arts Compound campus provide settings perfect for studying the relationship between the natural and built environment.
 The intellectual life of the School is fostered by the core faculty and enriched by visiting scholars, artists, and architects from across the globe.

 With more than 80 percent of our graduates actively engaged in the field of architecture, The School of Architecture builds upon the foundation of the educational ideas of Frank Lloyd Wright and interprets them within the context of our rapidly-changing world.